“The reason that I am a writer today is Shakespeare.”

 Here are the CliffsNotes on John Logan’s path to successful screenwriting:

-* Study acting and playwriting in well-established Midwestern college with successful writer/actor alumni
+* Study acting and playwriting in well-established Midwestern college that has a alumni history of successful writers/actors

 * Devour Shakespeare